 Finding the Sights In Quebec City

-It was soon apparent that we would not be taking this son with us on vacation – Kris could not believe the things we needed pictures of.
+It was soon apparent that we would not be taking this son with us on vacation.
+Kris could not believe the things we needed pictures of.
 When we headed back out in the morning, camera in hand, he was at least prepared.
-Stopping to admire the beauty of Cathedrale Notre Dame de Quebec as the sun lit it up was at least a legitimate reason to bring out the cameras!
-I had forgotten how beautiful Quebec City was.
-We would plan a return visit when we had more time.

 Being in old town, the quickest and most picturesque way out of town was on the ferry across the St Lawrence to Levis.
 As the ferry made the quick 15 minute crossing we got a great view back at old town.
 With Quebec City perched high on the hill, it was easy to see why the Americans had been unsuccessful in taking the city in the War of 1812.

 There were a few tankers on the river but it was still early in the season.
-The Great Lakes locks had only opened in March.
-This looked nothing like the ship traffic we had seen the previous month on our 26 day cruise lined up for the Panama Canal.
+The Great Lakes locks only opened in March.
+This looked nothing like the ship traffic we saw the previous month on our 26 day cruise lined up for the Panama Canal.

 Crossing the Bay Of Fundy By Ferry

-Arriving in Digby to finish off the last leg of our Nova Scotia road trip, we couldn’t possibly pass through without trying the world famous Digby scallops.
-Armed with a couple of restaurant choices provided by our B&B host and mapped on my offline maps, we found a spot close to the marina and set out to try three different scallop dishes.
+The ferry arrived in Digby and we finished the last leg of our Nova Scotia road trip.
+We couldn’t possibly pass through without trying the world famous Digby scallops.
+We found a spot close to the marina and set out to try three different scallop dishes.
 They did not disappoint.